koenderks/jfa/README.md

 install.packages("devtools")
 ```

-Once the package is installed, the only thing required to obtain `auditR` is
+Once the package is installed, the only thing required to obtain `jfa` is
 installing the source package with the following command:

 ```
 devtools::install_github("koenderks/jfa")
 ```

-The `auditR` package can then be loaded in RStudio by typing:
+The `jfa` package can then be loaded in RStudio by typing:
 ```
 library(auditR)
 ```